-Basically, the Snipping Tool allows you to take a snap shot of any part of your screen, much like you can with the “print screen” function on your keyboard.
-I find it better to use than print screen as it’s more localised to the item you are actually wanting to copy and you can also annotate the “snip” and highlight particular things on it should you need to do so.
+Basically, the Snipping Tool allows you to take a snapshot of any part of your screen, much like you can with the “print screen” function on your keyboard.
+I find it better to use than the print screen as it’s more localised to the item you are actually wanting to copy and you can also annotate the “snip” and highlight particular things on it should you need to do so.
 I used the Snipping Tool to create the “how-to” graphics for the “How to Process Overpayments in Xero” blog – pretty cool huh!
 You can snap any area of your computer screen, large or small.
-Once you have saved your “snip”, you can edit it if you wish to using your favourite picture editing program.
+Once you have saved your “snip”, you can edit it if you wish to use your favourite picture editing program.
 We just use “Paint” – seems to do the job.
 You don’t have to do any editing if you don’t want or need to – we find the annotating and highlighting functions within the app quite enough.
-You can write notes and highlight anything you require – see below example (created with the Snipping Tool of course!):
+You can write notes and highlight anything you require!

 We find this app super useful and we know you will too.
 Here’s a video outlining how to find and use the tool – it’s really easy.

 We use this tool with our clients all the time now (even if they don’t know it!).
 We find it useful for the following: